yousuf60/SimpleKivy/README.md

 you can build kvlang and creat your own classes and widgets

-the widgets are added only ones via simpleKivyObject + [
+the widgets are added only once via simpleKivyObject + [
+#kv_widgets
 ]

 example code: